TIAIMM/DC_Font_Generator_Community_Fork/README.md

+# About:
-This is a community fork of DC Font Generator(https://sourceforge.net/projects/dcfontgenerator/)
+This is a fork of DC Font Generator(https://sourceforge.net/projects/dcfontgenerator/)

-Changelog:
+# Changelog:

-Recompile with .NET 8.0.
+- Recompile with .NET 8.0.
+- Fix control characters mapping (finally).
+- Optimize some code.

-Rewrite font drawing, now with supersampling and ClearTypeGridFit.
+- Improve font drawing quality with ClearTypeGridFit.

-Improved some UI elements.
+- Select font size in px.
+And now show font's size and height after selected.

-Using font's original height.
+- Use font's original height for line spacing.

+# Known Issues:
+- Character's horizontal spacing look bad when genreate font with glow or outline effect.(Original DCFG issue)